Spatial-Regularization-Aware Dual-Branch Collaborative Inference for Training-Free OVSS in Remote Sensing Imagery: Methodology

 Here, $\mathrm{Align}(\cdot)$ denotes a spatial alignment operator, and $\lambda_1$ is a hyperparameter used to balance the strength of structured guidance from DINO (we set $\lambda_1=1$ by default).
 The terms $S_{N,\mathrm{clip}}$, $S_{n,\mathrm{clip}}$ and $A_{N,\mathrm{clip}}$ are obtained from the semantic branch described above.

 Similarly, the cross-fusion for the structural branch follows the similar way, and the produced score $S'_{\mathrm{dino}}$ is computed as

 The inputs $S_{N,\mathrm{dino}}$, $S_{n,\mathrm{dino}}$ and $A_{N,\mathrm{dino}}$ are obtained from the structural branch, while all other symbols and parameters share the same definitions as those in Eq.~\ref{eq:caf_fuse_1}.
-The enhanced effect after bidirectional injection of the attention maps in the Eq.~\ref{eq:caf_fuse_1} and Eq.~\ref{eq:caf_fuse_2} is shown in Appendix~\ref{APP_CAF}.
-In summary, through CAF that combines high-level guidance with full-level aggregation, our method achieves a favorable balance between the accuracy of semantic decision-making and the fidelity of spatial details, producing high-quality initial segmentation results for the subsequent BCDR.
+Through CAF that combines high-level guidance with full-level aggregation, our method achieves a favorable balance between the accuracy of semantic decision-making and the fidelity of spatial details, producing high-quality initial segmentation results for the subsequent BCDR.